 Step 4: Interview questions and scoring sheets will be developed and each scoring sheet must be completed after each interview by the interviewers.

 Step 5: Following completion of the interviews, the human resource coordinator shall complete the selection matrix and score the applicants based on the scoring sheets completed during interviews.
-PreferenceVeterans’ preference shall be applied by adding 5 percentage points to an eligible veteran, state servicemember or former state servicemember and 10 percentage points to an eligible disabled veteran.
+Preference shall be applied by adding 5 percentage points to an eligible veteran, state servicemember or former state servicemember and 10 percentage points to an eligible disabled veteran.

-Step 6: The district will appoint an otherwise qualified human resource coordinator makes the offer to the applicant claiming preference to the positionwith the highest final score.
-The district is not obligated to hire or promote a qualified and eligible veteran or disabled veteran.

-The district is obligated to hire or promote a qualified or eligible veteran or disabled veteran if the applicant’s results of their application examination, when combined with the preference,they are equal to or better than the results for the top candidate after the veterans’ preference has been applied.
+Step 6: The district will appoint an otherwise qualified applicant claiming preference to the position if the applicant’s results of their application examination, when combined with the preference, are equal to or better than the results for the top candidate.

-The district

-A veteran may base a decision not to appoint the applicant claiming preference solely on the applicant’s merits or qualifications with respect submit a written request to the position.
+The district may base a decision not to appoint the applicant claiming preference solely on the applicant’s merits or qualifications with respect to the position.

-In the event the district choosesfor an explanation of the reasons why they were not to appoint an applicant covered by this administrative regulation, theselected for the position.
-The district shall provide the reasons it chose not to appoint the applicant for the position upon a written request from the applicantfor not selecting the candidate when requested.
+In the event the district chooses not to appoint an applicant covered by this administrative regulation, the district shall provide the reasons it chose not to appoint the applicant for the position upon a written request from the applicant.

 Filing a Complaint

-A veteran, or disabled veteran, state servicemember or former state servicemember is encouraged to contact the [human resourcesresource office]* if there arethey have any concerns or questions concerning the application of or the process used for veterans’ preference. *[district office]
+A veteran, disabled veteran, state servicemember or former state servicemember is encouraged to contact the [human resources office]* if there are any concerns or questions concerning the application of or the process used for preference. *[district office]

-An applicant

-A veteran or disabled veteran claiming to be aggrieved by a violation of Board policy GBA - Equal Employment Opportunity or this administrative regulation, may file a written complaint with the Civil Rights Division of the Bureau of Labor and Industries (BOLI) in accordance with Oregon Revised Statute (ORS) 659A.820.
+An applicant claiming to be aggrieved by a violation of Board policy GBA - Equal Employment Opportunity or this administrative regulation, may file a written complaint with the Civil Rights Division of the Bureau of Labor and Industries (BOLI) in accordance with Oregon Revised Statute (ORS) 659A.820.